isc-projects/bind9/doc/notes/notes-9.18.5.rst

   records within the non-delegated namespace using NSEC records from higher zones. :gl:`#3402`

+- Previously, :iscman:`named` immediately returned a SERVFAIL response to the client when it received a FORMERR response from an authoritative server during recursive resolution.
+This has been fixed:
+  :iscman:`named` acting as a resolver now attempts to contact other authoritative servers for a given domain when it receives a FORMERR response from one of them. :gl:`#3152`

 - It was possible for a catalog zone consumer to process a catalog zone member zone when there was a configured pre-existing forward-only forward zone with the same name.
 This has been fixed. :gl:`#2506`